NewSigma/Physica/README.md

 # Physica

-Physica is a high performance and scalable template library for computational physics which devotes to provide a rapid iteration platform for new algorithms.
-Physica is not a textbook nor ready to use solutions.
-It is expected users write their own codes and usually implement ideas in less than 200 lines of code.
+Physica is a high-performance and scalable template library for computational physics, dedicated to providing a rapid iteration platform for new algorithms.
+It is not a textbook or a ready-to-use solution.
+Rather, it is expected that users will write their own codes and implement ideas in less than 200 lines of code.

 ## Table of Contents